wilsonmar/wilsonmar.github.io/_posts/2016-06-14-social-media-strategy.md

    * Download a white paper (pdf)

-   * Friend you on Facebook
+   * Like or Friend you on Facebook, GitHub, etc.

-   * Follow you on Instagram
+   * Follow you on Instagram, LinkedIn, etc.

    etc.

-An effective <strong>influencer</strong> is one who can get people to do the above.
+Some websites "gamify" their site to reward points for visitors to do the above What percent of your activity results in some <strong>action</strong> by readers:

 ## Measurements #